-Since the onset of the pandemic, GFC has issued emergency grants to 130 partners in 37 countries.
+Since the onset of the pandemic, GFC has issued emergency grants to more than 140 partners in 41 countries.
 Use the menus below to learn more about these partners by region and by country.

 Onda Solidária promotes social inclusion by offering opportunities in low-income communities and encouraging the general public to participate in the organization’s activities to advance justice and equality.

 Viva a Vida uses arts education (such as theater, poetry, graffiti, and photography) to empower at-risk adolescents and youth to make healthy choices and develop self-esteem, autonomy, and control over their lives.
 Its work focuses on the prevention of drug abuse, combating violence, and guaranteeing human and socio-environmental rights.